 Minor in Environment

-The Minor in Environment is intended to complement an expertise obtained through a Major, Major Concentration or a Faculty Program offered by an academic unit other than the MSE.
+The Minor in Environment is intended to complement an expertise obtained through a major, major concentration, or Faculty program offered by an academic unit other than the MSE.
 Students taking the Minor in Environment are exposed to different approaches, perspectives, and world views that will help them gain an understanding of the complexity and conflicts that underlie environmental problems.

-Students, after consulting with their advisor in their major program or concentration and the MSE Program Advisor, can declare their intention to do a Minor in Environment.
+Students, after consulting with their adviser in their major program or concentration and the MSE Program Adviser, can declare their intention to do a Minor in Environment.